- A lot of gamers use VPNs to fix high ping and latency in games.

-If your entire network traffic is routed through the VPN server, this could result in high ping with VPN.
+If your entire network traffic is routed through the VPN server, this could result in a high ping with the VPN.
 Consider how many other applications run in the background while you’re playing.

 If those tools need active Internet connections, such as a web browser, torrenting client, or streaming app, they could take up your entire bandwidth, especially when encrypting data over a VPN.

 What you need to do is disable all these applications and set up split tunneling mode.
-Although you can manually do this, it’s much easier to use a VPN with built-in support for split tunneling, such as Private Internet Access.
+Although you can manually do this, it’s much easier to use a VPN with built-in support for split tunneling, such as ExpressVPN.